Lassehhansen/binary-eval-utility/README.md

 ### Repository Structure for GOSSIS Analysis

 - **gossis-analysis**: Contains the analysis of the downstream utility effects of miscalibration on utility downstream.
+- **gossis-figures**: Contains the figures produced from the GOSSIS analysis.

 ## Analysis and Findings